gaethug/meteor-hohomodals/README.md

 meteor-hohomodals
 =================

-This is to manage bootstrap3 modal.
+This package is to manage bootstrap3 modal.

 requred bootstrap3